 - Click Calculate.

-In the JavaScript code above, I've used the input variable week, which is the categorical variable present in my data set that I needed to convert.
-You will need to replace "week" in the code above with the name of the variable that contains your categorical date variable.
+In the JavaScript code above, I've used the input variable week, the categorical variable in my data set that I needed to convert.
+You will need to replace "week" in the code above with the variable's name that contains your categorical date variable.
 You will also notice that I've set my week start dates within parentheses in the Q.EncodeDate() function.
-You will need to update this specific the dates that are appropriate for your data.
+You will need to update these specific dates that are appropriate for your data.
 If you are using a categorical variable that represents "month" for example, you would use:

 if (month == 1) Q.EncodeDate(2021,01,01);